michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0094.md

 ### Definition
 - n: the act of competing as for profit or a prize
 ### Family
+- rivalry: rivalries+
-rivalry: rivalries+;rival: rivaled, rivaling, rivalled, rivalling, rivalrous, rivalry, rivals;rivaled: unrivaled;rivalled: unrivalled;unrivaled: unrivaledest
+- rival: rivaled, rivaling, rivalled, rivalling, rivalrous, rivalry, rivals
+- rivaled: unrivaled
+- rivalled: unrivalled
+- unrivaled: unrivaledest
 ### Examples
 - The Reeves-Vogel rivalry will hardly be the only one simmering inside what everyone here calls “Mr. Jefferson’s Capitol.”
 - The Warriors and the Cavaliers appear determined to re-establish that sort of rivalry.